 When you start the program you will get the launcher.
-This normally appears as below (If you are logged on as a student the bottom row of buttons may not appear).
+This normally appears as below Please note that if are logged on as a student the bottom row of buttons may not appear.
 This allows you to choose the type of interface for a student to use, or the type suitable for teachers.